The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 where $|\cdot|$ denotes set cardinality.

 A point is classified as a frontier if it has fewer than $k_\mathrm{min}$ neighbours, some of which are core points,

 or as an outlier otherwise,

 \talgmref{class-points} presents the classification of new measurements.
-Each point in the set of new measurements, $\mathbf{p} \in \Pnew$, is processed (Line 3).
-Any point that satisfies the $\epsilon$-radius constraint is added to the \gls{see} pointcloud, $\Pall$, and the (re)classification queue, $Q$, along with its neighbourhood points (Lines 4--6).
-The position of the current view, $\viewpcurr$, that captured the new point is stored in $\Vobs$ for future occlusion handling (Line 7).
+Each point in the new measurement set, $\mathbf{p} \in \Pnew$, is processed (Line 3).
+Any point that satisfies the $\epsilon$-radius constraint is added to the pointcloud, $\Pall$, and the (re)classification queue, $Q$, along with its neighbourhood points (Lines 4--6).
+The current view position, $\viewpcurr$, is stored in $\Vobs$ for future occlusion handling (Line 7).

 If a point in the queue is not a core point then it is (re)classified based on the new measurements (Lines 8--10).
-Points with insufficient neighbours to be core are (re)classified as frontier points if they have core neighbours or they become outlier points (Lines 11--19).
+Points with insufficient neighbours to be core are (re)classified as frontier points if they have core neighbours or become outliers (Lines 11--19).
 Points with sufficient neighbours are (re)classified as core points (Lines 20--27).
-If a point has not yet been processed and it is (re)classified as a core point then its neighbours are added to the (re)classification queue and it is marked as processed (Lines 28--31).
+If an unprocessed point is (re)classified as a core point then its neighbours are added to the (re)classification queue and it is marked as processed (Lines 28--31).
 The classification procedure completes when all new measurements and those in the (re)classification queue are processed.

-Classifying sensor measurements based on the density of neighbouring points distinguishes scene regions that are completely observed (i.e., consist only of core points) from those that require additional measurements (i.e., contain frontier and outlier points).
-The frontier points identified along the boundary between these regions are used to propose views that can improve the observation by extending the coverage of completely observed scene surfaces.
+Classifying sensor measurements based on the density of neighbouring points distinguishes a boundary between scene regions that are completely observed (i.e., consist only of core points) from those that require additional measurements (i.e., contain frontier and outlier points).
+The frontier points identified along this boundary are used to propose views for extending the coverage of completely observed surfaces.